List of Olympic venues in field hockey

+Gallery of venues

+White City Stadium hosted field hockey at the 1908 Summer Olympics in London.

+The Los Angeles Memorial Coliseum hosted field hockey at the 1932 Summer Olympics.

+Stadio dei Marmi hosted field hockey at the 1960 Summer Olympics in Rome.

+Estadio Jesús Martínez "Palillo" hosted field hockey at the 1968 Summer Olympics in Mexico City.

-Molson Stadium (front at bottom) hosted the field hockey events for the 1976 Summer Olympics in Montreal.
+Molson Stadium (front at bottom) hosted field hockey at the 1976 Summer Olympics in Montreal.
 This was the first venue in which the sport was played on artificial turf.

+Weingart Stadium hosted field hockey at the 1984 Summer Olympics in Los Angeles.

+Seongnam Sports Complex hosted field hockey at the 1988 Summer Olympics in Seoul.

+Estadi Olímpic de Terrassa hosted field hockey at the 1992 Summer Olympics in Barcelona.

 Morris Brown College Stadium hosted the field hockey finals for the 1996 Summer Olympics in Atlanta.

+Sydney Olympic Park Hockey Centre hosted field hockey at the 2000 Summer Olympics.

+Olympic Green Hockey Field hosted field hockey at the 2008 Summer Olympics in Beijing.

-Riverbank Arena hosted the field hockey events for the 2012 Summer Olympics in London.
+Riverbank Arena hosted the field hockey at the 2012 Summer Olympics in London.
 This was the first venue in which the sport was played on blue turf.